 - Powell Village Winery (50 Liberty St, Powell) You’ll feel at home at charming winery in downtown Powell.
 They host live music, weekly specials, and have a nice patio to hang out on.
 Flatbreads and snacks are available for purchase.
 I like Gina Maria for a red, and Big Spender for a white.

-- The Wine Bistro (3 locations).
-Great wine, fantastic menu, and good seating options for groups or couples.
+- The Wine Bistro (1750 W. Lane Ave, Upper Arlington).
+Great wine, fantastic menu (love the flatbread s, and good seating options for groups or couples.